New limits on the local Lorentz invariance violation of gravity in the Standard-Model Extension with pulsars: Introduction

 \section{Introduction}

-Over the past century, General Relativity (GR) has withstood numerous high-precision experimental tests with flying colors~\cite{Will:2005va, Will:2014kxa}.
-However, the phenomena of dark matter and dark energy present a potential challenge to GR~\cite{Bertone:2016nfn, Debono:2016vkp}.
-Together with other theoretical consideration, it has led to a growing focus on constructing a quantum-gravity theory, which is conjectured to describe all phenomena consistently.
-Quantum gravity is believed to exhibit significant deviations from GR at the Planck energy scale.
-However, verifying gravity theories at such extreme scales remains a formidable task~\cite{Gambini:1998it, Amelino-Camelia:2008aez}.
-A feasible strategy is to search for the relic effects of quantum gravity at low energy scales, such as the Lorentz Invariance Violation (LIV)~\cite{Gambini:1998it, Amelino-Camelia:2008aez, Kostelecky:1989jw, Kostelecky:2002hh, Bailey:2006fd}.
-In some candidate theories of quantum gravity like the string theory, the Lorentz invariance could spontaneously break~\cite{Kostelecky:1988zi, Kostelecky:1991ak}.
-Detecting evidences of LIV will offer insights into the essence of quantum gravity.
-In this context, experiments and tests that focus on LIV have garnered immense significance~\cite{Jacobson:2005bg, Kostelecky:2008ts}.
+Over the past century, General Relativity (GR) has withstood numerous high-precision experimental tests with flying colors~\cite{Will:2005va, Will:2014kxa}. \Reply{Despite its remarkable successes, GR also confronts challenges from both theoretical and observational perspectives.
+On the theoretical front, althouth GR and Standard Model (SM) form the foundation of our understanding of nature, there is longstanding aspiration for a theory that can describe all phenomena consistently.
+On the observational side, attempts to explain abnormal gravitational phenomena at large scales and the expansive nature of the cosmos have led to the introduction of dark matter and dark energy, which present another potential challenge to GR~\cite{Bertone:2016nfn, Debono:2016vkp}.
+In context, it has led to a growing focus on constructing a final theory, known as quantum gravity.
+From the perspective of experimental detection, quantum gravity is believed to exhibit significant deviations from GR at the Planck energy scale.} However, verifying gravity theories at such extreme scales remains a formidable task~\cite{Gambini:1998it, Amelino-Camelia:2008aez}.
+A feasible strategy is to search for relic effects of quantum gravity at low energy scales, such as the Lorentz Violation (LV)~\cite{Gambini:1998it, Amelino-Camelia:2008aez, Kostelecky:1989jw, Kostelecky:2002hh, Bailey:2006fd}.
+In some candidate theories of quantum gravity like string theory, Lorentz invariance could spontaneously break~\cite{Kostelecky:1988zi, Kostelecky:1991ak}.
+Detecting evidences of LV will offer insights into the essence of quantum gravity.
+In this context, experiments and tests that focus on LV have garnered immense significance~\cite{Jacobson:2005bg, Kostelecky:2008ts}.